jpmckeown/pitch-sorted/diary-notes.md

 + may need special grass tile next to fence to stop Call No+ blue and red men arrive from wings 2nd row and push sheep to gap, and around into lorries
-+ at end round, 1 piper appears centre bottom & pipes sheep into gap
-+ Before departing lorry reverse to scoop sheep from road - goal ramps also move? is only time blue and red come together.
++ at end round, 1 piper appears centre bottom & pipes sheep into gap ??+ Before departing lorry reverse to scoop sheep from road - goal ramps also move? is only time blue and red come together.
 X+ for Pitch animate this vision with drawing tool on screenshot of game map base, dragging sheep, piper and lorries by hand X+ Lorry placeholder is stretched car
 + map grid marks back of lorry
 + separate grid for locating rogue 9, lorries 7&8, hat? piper? which can also store vales for single-use tiles 1-5 (Hat & Piper always in same place so grid marker not really needed)

+10 August
++
+11 August
++ timer mode expiry

+16 August
++ whats the difference (visually e.g. sheep movement, angle, orient) between Grazing, On_Fence, Waiting, and InPen?
++ roam timer (then maybe switch to grazing? or roam again with angle change?) and TimW's in-roam minor course changes, latter is equivalent to shorter timer with straight roam.